SireeshaKare/react-login-form/README.md

 ### Description

 The Login Form has two field - Email and Password and a button to submit.
-The form thows and error if either/both of the fields are not filled when the form is submitted.
+The form throws an error if either/both of the fields are not filled, when the form is submitted.
-When the form is submitted, it makes a call to mock API, to authenticate the user.
-When successful, redirects to "Welcome" page.
+When the form is submitted, it makes a call to mock API to authenticate the user.
+When successful, it redirects to "Welcome" page.
 If the authentication fails, an error message is displayed.

 ### Setup